 - Both new and ongoing charter school must submit a complete Prop.
-39 facilities request to the district on or before November 1, 2013 (please confirm that your district's office is not closed on this day, a Friday).
+39 facilities request to the district on or before November 1, 2016.
 In addition, school districts may have their own Prop.
 39 board policies, administrative regulations, and request forms that charter schools must comply with; you should request these documents from your district in writing.
-Lastly, a charter school should review its charter, memorandum of understanding, and any facilities use agreement for any other possible restrictions, requirements or timelines. - New or proposed charter schools (i.e., not operating during the 2013/2014 school year) must submit their charter petitions by November 1, 2013 and receive approval of their charter by March 15, 2014, in order to qualify for facilities during the 2014/2015 school year.
+Lastly, a charter school should review its charter, memorandum of understanding, and any facilities use agreement for any other possible restrictions, requirements or timelines. - New or proposed charter schools (i.e., not operating during the 2016/2017 school year) must submit their charter petitions by November 1, 2016 (please make sure your school district does not have a policy which requires a charter petition to be received by the school board at a school board meeting) and receive approval of their charter before March 15, 2017, in order to qualify for facilities during the 2017/2018 school year.